pymor/pymor/docs/source/getting_started.rst

 This will solve and reduce the so called thermalblock problem using the reduced basis method with a greedy basis generation algorithm.
-The thermalblock problem consists in solving the stationary diffusion problem ::
+The thermalblock problem consists of solving the stationary diffusion problem ::

     - ∇ ⋅ [ d(x, μ) ∇ u(x, μ) ] = 1     for x in Ω
                       u(x, μ)   = 0     for x in ∂Ω

-on the domain Ω = [0,1]^2.
+on the domain Ω = [0,1]^2 for the unknown u.
 The domain is partitioned into ``XBLOCKS x YBLOCKS`` blocks (``XBLOCKS`` and ``YBLOCKS`` are the first two arguments to ``thermalblock.py``).
 The thermal conductivity d(x, μ) is constant on each block (i,j) with value μ_ij: ::